djcloudking/aws-projects/12_Deploying a NodeJS app on AWS EC2/How to deploy a NodeJS app on AWS EC2.md

 ## Steps

-### Step 1: Setting up environment
+### Step 1: Setting up environment locally

-- Let me test locally before deploying our app to AWS.
-For that reason, I am going to clone a repository from github.
+- Let me test locally (on my laptop directly) before deploying our app to AWS.
+For that reason, I am going to clone a repository containing NodeJS app from github.

 - Open your terminal and type git clone https://github.com/verma-kunal/AWS-Session.git